jho2dot0/upgraded-disco/README.md

 2. Initialize Terraform: `terraform init`
 3. Plan the changes: `terraform plan`
 4. Apply the configuration: `terraform apply`

+## GitHub Actions

+This project includes a GitHub Action workflow (`ecr.yml`) that automates the process of building the Docker image and pushing it to Amazon ECR.
+The workflow is triggered on pushes to the main branch or can be manually run.

+Key steps in the workflow:

+1. Checkout the repository
+2. Configure AWS credentials
+3. Login to Amazon ECR
+4. Build, tag, and push the image to Amazon ECR

+To use this workflow, ensure you have set up the following secrets in your GitHub repository:

+- `AWS_ACCESS_KEY_ID`: Access key for the ecr-upload IAM user
+- `AWS_SECRET_ACCESS_KEY`: Secret key for the ecr-upload IAM user

 ## Ansible Deployment